 For all classical degree programs the deadlines for submission of Music Department applications are:

 There are no live auditions for these degree programs; only audio and video recordings are accepted.

-For Cotsakos Awards, the last possible live audition date is February 27, 2015.
+For Cotsakos Awards, the last possible live audition date is February 24, 2017.